English name

 Bladderwrack Fine - Fucus vesiculosus

-Bladderwrack (Fucus vesiculosus) is a type of brown algae belonging to the genus Fucus.
-It thrives along the northern coasts of the Atlantic and Pacific Oceans, and in the North Sea and Baltic Sea, often found in kelp forests.
-This seaweed is characterized by air bladders that serve as a floating organ, although there are also variants without these bladders.
+Bladderwrack (Fucus vesiculosus) is a species of brown algae in the genus Fucus.
+It is found along the northern coasts of the Atlantic and Pacific Oceans and in the North Sea and Baltic Sea, often in kelp forests.
+The plant is notable for the air bladders that some varieties possess, which serve as flotation devices; however, there are also varieties without these bladders.

-From: €1.95
+From: €2.25

 Boldoblad - Peumus boldus